nexusformat/definitions/manual/source/applying-nexus.rst

 In this step problems might occur.
 The first is that the base class definitions contain a bewildering number of parameters.
-This is on purpose: the base classes serve as dictionaries which define names for everything which possibly can occur.
+This is on purpose: the base classes serve as dictionaries which define names for most things which possibly can occur.
 You do not have to give all that information.
-The key question is, as already said,
+Keep it simple and  only require data that is needed for typical data analysis for this type of application.

-*What is required for typical data analysis for this type of application?*
+Another problem which can occur is that you require to store information for which there is no name in one of the existing base classes or you have a new instrument component for which there is no base class altogether.
+New fields and base classes can be introduced if necessary.

-You might also be unsure how to correctly store a particular data item.
-In such a case, contact the NIAC for help.
-Another problem which can occur is that you require to store information for which there is no name in one of the existing base classes or you have a new instrument component for which there is no base class alltogether.
-In such a case, please feel free to contact the NIAC with a suggestion for an extension of the base classes in question.
+In any case please feel free to contact the NIAC via the mailing list with questions or suggestions.

 .. _NXDL_Tutorial-Step3: